r-fukutoku/CS_Data_Visualization/index.md

 Then, the visualizations were created to analyze three correlations between popularity and vote average, vote count and vote average, and vote count and popularity.
 The popularity values were calculated in logarithm of 10 for the better visualizations since the values vary over a wide range, from 0.000001 to 547.488298.

 The types of visualizations:
-- A hexbin plot of popularity in log10 vs vote_average - the hexbin plot bins the individual points by where they fall on the plot, and will show areas of high density and will better resolve the data.
+- A hexbin plot of popularity in log10 vs vote_average - the hexbin plot bins the individual movie points by where they fall on the plot, and shows areas of high density and resolves the data.
 - A strip plot of vote count vs vote average: all movies were separated into three categories based on their vote average - low: 0≤x<4, middle: 4≤x<8, high: 8≤x≤10.
+Each movie is a plot point.
 - A strip plot of vote count vs popularity - all movies were separated into three categories based on their popularity - low: 0≤x<30, middle: 30≤x<100, high: 100≤x≤550.
+Each movie is a plot point.

 ## Results